oren24/oren24/README.md

 -
 - 🌱 I’m currently study for B.Sc. in industrial engineering and management in Shenkar
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:
+-     oren.dro@gmail.com

 <!---
 oren24/oren24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.